 tPP is focused on tracking felony cases of socio-political crime and violence, so many of these arrests likely fall within our project’s inclusion criteria. tPP tracks all types of ideological motives to study political violence.
 In this case, while the majority of cases are of demonstrators, some represent violence directed at demonstrators, or seemingly unrelated crimes described by State authorities (e.g., the DOJ, ATF) as ‘protest-related.’
 Some of these cases will likely be excluded from our data set, but while they develop, we will continue to follow them.
 For example, we are including several federal cases where defendants are charged with only misdemeanors.
 Although this will disqualify them for later inclusion in the tPP dataset, we are including them to currently to assist those trying to track federal prosecutions.

 Some have asked, ‘Why does the data set contain far-right crimes mixed in with those from demonstrators?’
 Simply put, we seek to track all manners of political violence, regardless of ideology.
 Cases are eventually measured and coded on the basis of a defendants’ motive, ideology, etc., but in establishing these cases for preliminary tracking, we are simply asserting that the crimes have:

 - b.) the federal government has labeled the crime ‘protest-related,’ ‘related to the civil disturbance,’ ‘riot cases, (see below)’ or through the use of other language which links the crime to the protests.

-    Note: Some cases remain sealed and as a consequence, some early coding may change when complaints and court dockets are reviewed.
+Note: Some cases remain sealed and all are developing, and as a consequence, some early coding may change when final court documents are reviewed.

 We will continue to update this list as information becomes available.
 This data is incomplete but provided for others to build upon.